dynamsoft-docs/document-viewer-docs/api/interface/ibrowseviewer.md

 **Warning**

- Error Code  | Description                                         | API Return Value
+ Error Code  | Error Message                                        | API Return Value
 --------|-----------------------------------------------------|--------------------
  -80304 | No document opened.                                 | `[]`
  -80305 | There is no image in the current document.          | `[]`